Methods of Selecting a New Product: Criteria and Factors to be Considered in New Product Selection Stages

 Product selection definition

 What is product selection in business?
 The commencement of a business venture is a huge investment in both material and human terms that it requires in depth planning.
 Just as investment opportunities can be sourced from a number of sources, the choice of products or services for the entrepreneur are innumerable.
 However, selecting/choosing the appropriate product or service can be considered the important building block of every business venture.

 As a matter of fact, products serve the business as the most important and visible first contacts with buyers i.e. end users.
 The physical nature of products to the consumers typifies the psychological symbols of personal attributes, goal and strategic pathways.
 In other words, consumers are most likely to form opinion and perspectives for the entrepreneur

 Factors to Consider in Product Selection and Design

 In the selection of a product for your business venture, the following factors must be carefully analyzed, in a bid to explain product selection:

-Meaning of and Criteria for product selection
+Meaning of and Criteria for product selection and its steps

 Supply- Demand gap

 The size and scope of the potential and unsatisfied market demand, which forms the bedrock of business opportunity, will dictate, to great proportions, the need to settle for a particular product.
 One rule of thumb in developing a product selection criteria template is that the product with the most frequency of need/demand possesses the greater chance of bestowing success on the business, should be selected.
 In plain terms, there must be existing demand (a market) for the chosen product.